dyna-mis/dynaMIS/index.md

 We are glad to get any comments and error reports.

-A random instance generator  available upon request.
+A random instance generator is available upon request.
 ## Acknowledgments
 DynaMIS is part of the project ["Human-Centered Algorithm Engineering: Graph and Map Visualization"](https://www.ac.tuwien.ac.at/research/humalgo/) supported by the Austrian Science Fund (FWF) under Grant P31119.